-The Washington State Shoreline Management Act (SMA, or the Act) of 1971 (RCW 90.58), as implemented through WAC 173-26, requires all counties and municipalities located along the shorelines of Washington or with waters of statewide significance to develop Shoreline Master Programs (SMPs).
-In 1995, the state legislature required the Department of Ecology (Ecology) to review and revise its Master Program Guidelines (WAC 173-26) to ensure consistency with the Washington Growth Management Act (GMA).
-The legislation also required certain counties and their municipalities to update their SMPs as set forth in SSB 6012, with additional updates to be conducted every eight years thereafter.
+The Washington State Shoreline Management Act (SMA, or the Act) of 1971 (Revised Code of Washington (RCW) 90.58), as implemented through WAC 173-26, requires all counties and municipalities located along the shorelines of Washington or with waters of statewide significance to develop Shoreline Master Programs (SMPs).
+In 1995, the state legislature required the Department of Ecology (Ecology) to review and revise its Master Program Guidelines (Washington Administrative Code (WAC) 173-26) to ensure consistency with the Washington Growth Management Act (GMA).
+The legislation also required certain counties and their municipalities to update their SMPs as set forth in Substitute Senate Bill (SSB) 6012, with additional updates to be conducted every eight years thereafter.